 .LNK File Extension

-LNK files typically use the same icon as their target file, but add a small curled arrow to indicate that the file points to another location.
-When double-clicked, the shortcut acts exactly the same way as if the user clicked the original file.
+LNK files typically use the same icon as their target file, with a small curled arrow added to indicate the shortcut points to another location.
+When you double-click an LNK file, Windows opens the file to which that shortcut points, just as it would if you double-clicked the actual file.

 Read more about Windows shortcuts in the FileInfo.com Help Center.

-NOTE: Changes to the LNK file association may cause your Windows desktop icons to unexpectedly change or disappear.
+NOTE: Changes to the LNK file association can cause your Windows desktop icons to unexpectedly change or disappear.
 You can visit the Help Center for instructions on how to fix your Windows icons.

 Opening an LNK file, by double-clicking it or right-clicking it and selecting Open, opens the file, folder, or program to which the LNK file points.
 Advanced users can edit an LNK file's properties by right-clicking the file and selecting Properties.